Documentation Index

 Time Decay Strategies

-- Look for overpriced outcomes with low probability
+- Look for outcomes priced too high given their actual probability

 Advanced Techniques